London events in February 2026

 Chinese New Year

-Dates: Saturday 21st to Sunday 22nd February 2026
+Dates: Saturday 21st - Sunday 22nd February 2026

-Cost range: Free to attend (food/markets paid)
+Cost range: Free (food and markets paid)

 Quick Tips Before You Go:

-• Best time: Late morning to early afternoon for the main buzz
+• Best time: Late morning to early afternoon for the main buzz.

 Ice Rink Canary Wharf